isxbot/eleventy_swa/SCA.md

 ### Hardcoded temp directory
 Three files were flagged for this security pattern: kafka.py, security_config.py, and delegation_token_test.py.

 * None of the flagged files are called at runtime, but are used during set up for tests.
 The files assume the temporary directory is located at /tmp, and have hardcoded that value in several variables.
-Typically Apache Kafka is run in a Linunx environment, but it is possible to run in other environments.
+Typically Apache Kafka is run in a Linux environment, but it is possible to run in other environments.
 Although none of these files are called at runtime, it would better practice to use the following library to check the location of the temporary directory:

 ```python
 import tempfile